Lnrivas/CPSC_354_Project/log.md

 # Luis Rivas
-- Created canvas discussion post describing project
+- Created Canvas discussion post describing project
 - Created GitHub repo and published page
+- Worked on design.md
 - Worked on last section of design2.md
 - Worked on README.md
 - Worked on index.html
-- Worked on building blocks and generating code for custom_blocks.js
+- Worked on building blocks and handling what can go where, what type everything is, naming, etc. for custom_blocks.js
+- Worked on generating code for built blocks in custom_blocks.js
 - Added links and descriptions to annotated-references.md
 # Kevan Parang
 - Worked on design2.md
 - Template of excersize in custom_blocks.js
 - Annotated referances
 - Worked on last section of design2.md